Protecting human health

 As a result of the 'Sharing Responsibilities With Local Government' pilot project, changes to the legislation have been proposed to enable some councils to voluntarily opt to enforce the Environment Protection Act 1993 in their own right for non-licensed activities.
 They will receive support from the EPA and be able to recover some of the costs of dealing with contraventions of the Act.

-The EPA and the Department of Health have developed a coordinated and integrated approach to identifying and dealing with high-priority risks to health arising from industrial activity.
+The EPA and SA Health have developed a coordinated and integrated approach to identifying and dealing with high-priority risks to health arising from industrial activity.

-Both departments deal with contaminated sites and EPA staff regularly receive training in risk communication in cooperation with the Department of Health.
+Both departments deal with contaminated sites and EPA staff regularly receive training in risk communication in cooperation with SA Health.

 Community and industry behavioural change programs